Category: ASA Men’s Major Fast Pitch

 Runner Up – Clearwater Bombers, Clearwater, Florida

 John Hunter of the Clearwater Bombers was 5-0, 75 K, 39 IP, 2 shutouts, three 1-hitters, before hurting a nerve in his pitching arm.
 He struck out 16 in his first game, 4-2 win and then in a 3-1 victory, struck out 19 hurling a 1-hitter.
 He then threw another 1-hitter, shutting out Toronto and ace pitcher Percy McCrackin 6-0.
 Hunter struck 17 more.
-At this point, he had 52 Ks in the first 3 games.
+At this point, he had 5 K in the first 3 games.
 Hunter came back and defeated the Grumman Yankees with star hurler Roy Stephenson, 1-0 in 11 innings behind Buster Zeigler’s bases loaded walk off single.
 Once again, he tossed a 1-hitter and struck out 13 batters.
-In the winner’s bracket final, Hunter defeated Dow AC with Clyde Lefty Dexter on the mound, 3-1 with 10 K’s.
-He had hurt his arm against the Long Island Yankees and pitched through it, but after his 5th game, he could not continue any longer.
+In the winner’s bracket final, Hunter defeated Dow AC with Clyde Lefty Dexter on the mound, 3-1 with 10 K. He had hurt his arm against the Long Island Yankees and pitched through it, but after his 5th game, he could not continue any longer.

-By the way, Dexter and the Dow AC team had just beat the Grumman Yankees 4-0 in 21 innings.
+Dexter and the Dow AC team had just beat the Grumman Yankees 4-0 in 21 innings.
 Dexter pitched that whole game and in the top of the 21st inning, Jack Kett singles, Al Linde doubled, Jim Streiter was walked intentionally to get to Clyde Dexter and all he did was hit a grand slam to give Dow the 4-0 win and advancing them to the finals, where Dexter came back only to lose the 3-1 game.

-Clyde Dexter of Dow AC went 3-0, 42 IP, 36 K, pitched a 21 inning shutout to beat Grumman’s star Roy Stephenson, Dexter hit a grand slam to win the game, moving Dow AC to the Championship.
+Clyde Dexter of Dow AC went 3-0, 42 IP, 36 K, pitched a 21-inning shutout to beat Grumman’s star Roy Stephenson, Dexter hit a grand slam to win the game, moving Dow AC to the Championship.

 John Skolnicki of Dow AC went 2-0, pitched 10-0 and 4-0 shutouts in the final two games, giving up only 5 hits total to win title).
 He also was 2-2 with a 2B and 2 RBI in the Championship game.